JDot555/JOS/README.md

 ls --all

+The last two have two ls commands have different funtions figure them out your self.

-ii) move from directory to directory
+2) Move from directory to directory

 cd <directory/path/name>

 cd

-iii) create a file or folder
+3) Create a file or folder

 create <file name>

 create dir <folder name>

-iv)l aunch editor
+4) Launch editor

 editor